Michael-Z/neural_networks/README.md

 # neural_networks
-Implement nenural network on C++, using stl
+Nenural network implementation on C++, using stl, and simple to use

+Support for a while only classic neural network with samples